Fixed Wing FAQ¶

 We are looking at ways of detecting partial airspeed sensor failures and hope to add some protection into the code in the future.

-Why don’t my surfaces move enough with FLAPERON_OUTPUT, VTAIL_OUTPUT or ELEVON_OUTPUT?¶
+Why don’t my surfaces move enough when using flaperons, elevons, or v-tail?¶

 How do I reset all parameters to defaults?¶